SimCmngs/ITSupport-TrainingSimualtion/README.md

    - <ins>**Windows** 10/11 PCs</ins>:
      - majority of the end-user's devices
    - <ins>**Mac OS** Client</ins>:
-     - catering to the the needs of the Art and Design teams
+     - catering to the needs of the Art and Design teams
    - <ins>**Android** Smartphones</ins>:
      - for mobile device management training